TPAUTS/password_checker/README.md

 # password_checker
-A simple password checker that uses the pwned api without connecting to their site.
+A simple password checker that uses the pwned API without connecting to their site.